 Dos And Don’ts While Arguing With Your Partner

-Responding to the question, Is it normal to fight every day in a relationship?, a Reddit user says, “How often couples fight in a healthy relationship depends on how you define fighting and arguing in a relationship.
+Is it normal to fight every day in a relationship?
+Responding to the question, a Reddit user says, “How often couples fight in a healthy relationship depends on how you define fighting and arguing in a relationship.
 Do all couples get into screaming matches?
 Probably not.
 Do all couples have disagreements from time to time?
 Yup.
 There are couples who argue more outwardly.
 Then there are couples who argue in a more passive-aggressive way.
 And then some couples just avoid problems.
-Every person handles and resolves conflict uniquely, so the dynamics of conflict resolution will also vary from couple to couple.”
+Every person handles and resolves conflict uniquely, so the conflict resolution strategies will also vary from couple to couple.”

 Arguing couples should understand that there are a few rules of argument in a relationship.
 There are some dos and don’ts while handling conflicts.
 Here are some tips on how to fight in a relationship: